elves/elvish.io/src/download/prelude.md

 personal and work computers, so most functions should work properly (and are fixed quickly when they don't).

+**Note**: The latest release 0.9 has some known issues that will leave the daemon process running after you quit all Elvish instances.
+If that is a trouble, just `killall elvish` after quitting.
+A fix will be in the next release

 <style>
   table {
     border-collapse: collpase;